-Inhibitor of multidrug resistance-associated proteins (MRP).
-Inhibits organic acid transport in the kidney and other organs.
-Also exhibits inhibitory activity against pannexin 1 channels (IC50 ~ 150 μM).
+Probenecid is an inhibitor of multidrug resistance-associated proteins (MRP).
+Also inhibits OAT3 and inhibits organic acid transport in the kidney and other organs.
+Exhibits inhibitory activity against pannexin 1 channels (IC50 ~ 150 μM).
+Inhibits influenza A virus replication in vitro and in vivo.

 |Storage||Store at RT|